Brooke Giacin is a Division I student athlete at Baylor University.

 My name is Brooke Giacin.
 I believe with ambition and passion, anyone can create their own success.

-I am a sophomore student athlete on the Baylor University Equestrian team.
+I am a junior student athlete on the Baylor University Equestrian team.
 My experience as a student athlete has allowed me to develop time management skills, to never lose sight of your goals, and how to be a team player.
 Equestrian is an individual sport; however, at the collegiate level it becomes a team effort.
 This skills have helped me excel in my academics and work environment.

 I am a Finance and Journalism major, I have taken courses in public speaking, quantitative business analysis, software applications, and interviewing.